abhishekarya1/myblog/content/post/2018-06-26-choosing-electives.md

 This is a brief but insightful guide to choosing an elective.
 If you are still confused or if you do not know where to get started then you are at the right place.

-It is assumed that the same elective course options will be offered to you that were offered to the Fall Semester 2017 students (our seniors) as in the date sheet below.
+It is assumed that the same elective course options will be offered to you that were offered to the Fall Semester **2017 students (our seniors)** as referred from the date sheet below.

 ![Datesheet](/img/Datesheet.JPG)
 <br>
-#### I have divided all electives in two categories -
+#### I have divided all of the above electives in two categories -
 - **Part-1** : Expect a lot of theory and concepts.
 Electives under these category are basically introductions to their respective fields.
 - **Part-2** : Development and Programming.
 Electives under this category are more practical learning focused and expect a lot of programming if you choose them.